PArt3misAzale/PArt3misAzale/README.md

 ### Hi i'm Part3mis 👋

-I'm a 17 year-old French developer, currently in first year of IUT in informatic department at [OrlÃ©ans's university](https://www.univ-orleans.fr/)
+I'm a 17 year-old French developer, currently in first year of IUT in informatic department at [Orléans's university](https://www.univ-orleans.fr/)

 I started programming when I was 12 with python, but in the beginning of 2024 I transitioned to Java and starting trying other programming languages such as C, C++ and HTML5 (even though it's not a programming language ^^).